KnowThePepper

 Flavor notes: smoky and earthy.

-Urfa Biber Nutrition Facts & Health Benefits
+Urfa Biber Nutrition Facts & Serving Context

 Like most dried chilies, urfa biber is used in small amounts, so its direct nutritional contribution per serving is modest.
 A 1-teaspoon serving delivers trace amounts of vitamin A, vitamin C, and iron.
 Dried peppers concentrate antioxidants - including capsaicinoids and carotenoids - relative to fresh weight.